KDFlow: A User-Friendly and Efficient Knowledge Distillation Framework for Large Language Models: Introduction

-Overall, the contributions of KDFlow include: \begin{itemize} \item \textbf{Efficient Architecture}: By assigning the heavy inference workload to SGLang and optimizing the inter-process communication with hidden states, KDFlow achieves a 1.44$\times$ to 6.36$\times$ speedup over existing unified-backend frameworks (e.g., TRL, MS-SWIFT). \item \textbf{Comprehensiveness}: KDFlow supports off-policy, on-policy, and cross-tokenizer distillation.
-Moreover, it has multiple built-in divergence metrics and algorithms, which make it an out-of-the-box toolkit for LLM distillation. \item \textbf{User-Friendly Design}: KDFlow is a lightweight framework based on FSDP2, and decouples the algorithms from the whole distillation pipeline. \end{itemize}
+Overall, the contributions of KDFlow include: \begin{itemize} \item \textbf{Efficient Architecture}: KDFlow decouples teacher inference from student training by serving the teacher with SGLang and transferring compact hidden states across processes, achieving a 1.44$\times$ to 6.36$\times$ speedup over unified-backend frameworks such as TRL and MS-SWIFT. \item \textbf{Comprehensiveness}: KDFlow supports comprehensive KD features (e.g., off/on-policy, cross-tokenizer, and multi-teacher distillation) and provides multiple built-in divergence metrics and algorithms, making it an out-of-the-box toolkit for LLM distillation. \item \textbf{User-Friendly Design}: KDFlow is a lightweight framework based on FSDP2, and decouples the algorithms from the whole distillation pipeline. \end{itemize}